robiso/translation-dutch/README.md

 ## How to use
 1. Login to your WonderCMS website.
 2. Click "Settings" and click "Plugins".
-3. Enter the repo url (`https://github.com/StephanStanisic/zlanguage-nl_NL`) at the bottom of the page and click "Add".
 3. Find plugin in the list and click "install".

 ## How this works